Veronika Franz and Severin Fiala: Career

 While attending a film festival, Franz met Austrian actor Peter Kern, a controversial actor and filmmaker.
 Recalling their meeting, Franz said: "[I talked to him] for several days actually.
 I only talked to him because I felt so sorry for him, but I got to know him.
 I really thought that he was a very fascinating character and someone should do a movie about him.
 He used to work with Rainer Werner Fassbinder in the German cinema of the ‘70s.
 He was kind of erschwerte in that group.
 I mean, he was crazy.
 I thought he was really crazy."
 Franz decided to follow Kern for the next two years, directing and writing a documentary film on him with Fiala.
 The documentary, titled Kern, was released in 2012.

-In 2013, Franz and Fiala began working on their feature debut, Goodnight Mommy, a horror film about two twin boys who suspect their mother, having recently undergone cosmetic surgery, is in fact not their mother.
+In 2013, Franz and Fiala began working on their feature debut, Goodnight Mommy, a horror film about twin boys who suspect their mother, having recently undergone cosmetic surgery, is somebody else.
 Goodnight Mommy, co-written and co-directed by Franz and Fiala, was selected as the Austrian entry for the Best Foreign Language Film at the 88th Academy Awards, but it was not nominated.

 Franz and Fiala subsequently co-wrote and co-directed a segment in the anthology horror film The Field Guide to Evil (2018), titled Die Trud.
 In 2019, the duo directed (and co-wrote, with Sergio Casci) their English-language film debut, the psychological horror film The Lodge, which premiered at the 2019 Sundance Film Festival before being released in the United States on 7 February 2020.
-Their latest collaboration is the drama The Devil's Bath which ran in Competition at the 74th Berlin International Film Festival in February 2024, receiving the Silver Bear for Outstanding Artistic Contribution for Martin Gschlacht's cinematography.
+Their latest collaboration is the drama The Devil's Bath which premiered in Competition at the 74th Berlin International Film Festival in February 2024, where it received the Silver Bear for Outstanding Artistic Contribution for Martin Gschlacht's cinematography.

-In February 2024, they were announced to direct a film adaptation of A Head Full of Ghosts.
+In February 2024, Franz and Fiala were announced as writers and directors of a film adaptation of A Head Full of Ghosts.